Myceneae

 people all came to Mycenae or were these

-pictures taken at Republican fundraisers?
+pictures taken at a Republican fundraiser?
 And

 where was Mike Dukakis and Paul Tsongas?
 I